daviddao/plresearch.org/content/areas/ai-robotics/_index.md

 ---
 AI agents and robots are becoming economic participants at scale, transacting and coordinating on behalf of people and organizations in increasingly high-stakes, autonomous environments.
 We believe that open infrastructure (i.e. compute, coordination, data, intelligence, and economic rails) will out-perform closed, centralized, or monolithic solutions - and that networks and economies of diverse agents and robots have the power to scale exponentially.

-We treat safety as resilience: no single point of failure, and many independent actors rather than a few gatekeepers makes decentralization both a more competitive bet as well as the safety strategy.
-Our role is to support the research and early builders whose work lets an open version of each layer emerge.
+Open, resilient systems are also safer: no single point of failure, no centralized censorship, and many independent solutions that can evolve and scale without gatekeepers.
+We support projects that increase individual autonomy, coordinate global networks of participants, and unlock faster collaboration at scale.